Part 1: Personal information and privacy

 7.1 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

-7.3 All data entered through our website will be protected by encryption technology.
+7.3 All data entered through our website or exchanged via our services will be protected by encryption technology.
+This includes the Content of any documents or files sent using the FileInvite platform.

 7.4 You acknowledge that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

-7.5 You are responsible for keeping the password you use for accessing our website confidential; we will not ask you for your password (except when you log in to our website).
+7.5 You are responsible for keeping the password you use for accessing our services confidential; We will not ask you for your password (except when you log in to our services).

 8.1 We may update this policy from time to time by publishing a new version on our website.